 wollip Posted June 21, 2016 I'd like to know if the people with broken spot welds used a cut off wheel or a reciprocating saw to cut the roof.
 I've seen a reciprocating saw blade catch/bind and break near by spot welds.Excellent point!
 Quote Share this post Link to post Share on other sites

 rodjava Posted June 22, 2016 (edited) If you plan to add solar panels to the roof, the location of your fan is critical.
 Also, depending on your layout inside the van, the fan should be located near where you would want to exhaust odors.
 In my case, I have a composting toilet near the rear doors and would want to vent out these odors.
 Also, in my case, I have two 150 watt solar panels on the roof.
 Just my opinion. but Fantastic fans are over rated.
 Great customer service is what everybody raves about when their fans are not working.
 But why are so many people needing to have their fans worked on?
 I have a Max Air fan which works perfectly.
 No need to call customer service.
 The remote is far better than Fantastic fan remote and the Max Air fan has more features and is very quiet.
 The best feature of the Max Air fan is that you don't need to close the fan cover when it's raining.
 The looks of the Max Air cover is striking.
 Some people install a Max Air fan cover on top of their Fantastic fans.
 Again, just my humble opinion.
-Rod Edited June 22, 2016 by rodjava 3 wollip, Chris Dempsey and breeze reacted to this Quote Share this post Link to post Share on other sites
+Rod Edited June 22, 2016 by rodjava 3 breeze, Chris Dempsey and wollip reacted to this Quote Share this post Link to post Share on other sites

 Chris Dempsey Posted June 22, 2016 I installed a Fantastic fan about 18 months ago and have had no issues.
 If you think about it, the fan itself, sealed and through-bolted with SS bolts actually adds back some rigidity to the structure.
 It’s a relatively small opening and very little of the rib is removed.
 I used a grinder to cut through the roof, so no welds were popped.
 I posted a few pics under NV Cargo.
 Great fan.
 Quote Share this post Link to post Share on other sites